 I produced this video for the British Esports Association, which launched a pilot initiative to demonstrate the similarities between competitive video gaming and physical sports, and to promote physical activity to video game fans.
 The event took place at West Ham United Foundation.

 I edited footage of streamer Ali ‘Gross Gore’ Larsen’s house tour to make it look like he’s selling products on a home shopping channel.
 Why?
 Because it was funny.
 This became my most popular video with almost half a million impressions.

 I sat down with Fnatic ADC and one of the best League of Legends players in the world – Martin “Rekkles” Larsson – at the launch of some Fnatic Gear products.
 We discussed what’s needed to go pro, how League of Legends players can improve, why losing can be better than winning and his thoughts on Worlds 2016.

-A tour of my outdoor office where I write articles and produce videos (I have since moved house).
+A tour of my old outdoor office where I wrote articles and produce videos (I have since moved house).
 I worked hard on Esports News UK in recent years and put some of the revenues from that into this project.

 Esteemed British esports host and streamer Frankie Ward offers some advice for prospective hosts in this interview for the British Esports Association.

 I edited together some of my favourite moments from British casters Excoundrel and Medic (previously known as Sona), when they cast the old League of Legends UK Masters tournament.